 #2 SAIREE BEACH

-Sairee Beach is the biggest, busiest and most popular beach on Koh Tao.
-Sairee Beach is the main tourist hub on Koh Tao and it seriously has it all, from beachside bars & restaurants to dive shops and night markets.
+Sairee Beach is the biggest, busiest, and most popular beach on Koh Tao.
+Sairee Beach is the main tourist hub on the island and it seriously has it all, from beachside bars and restaurants to dive shops and night markets.
 Oh, and I forgot to mention – Sairee Beach is one of the best locations on the island to watch the sunset!

 Sairee Beach is a 5-minute drive from the Mae Haad Pier.
 Sairee Beach has easy road access and when I visited there were no parking or entrance fees.
-Sairee Beach is a stone’s throw from the jump-off point to the beach.
+It’s a stone’s throw from the jump-off point to the beach.

 WHAT TO EXPECT AT SAIREE BEACH

-As I mentioned earlier, Sairee Beach is the biggest beach on the island, stretching 1.8km along the western coastline and it’s one of the best things to do in Koh Tao!
+As I mentioned earlier, Sairee Beach is the biggest beach on the island, stretching 1.8km along the western coastline.

-Another great thing about this beautiful beach is that you don’t have to go far to get some lunch or drinks as there are restaurants and bars all the way along Sairee Beach, each with stunning views of the bay and neighboring islands.
+Another great thing about this beautiful beach is that you don’t have to go far to get some lunch or drinks as there are restaurants and bars all the way along the beach, each with stunning views of the bay and neighboring islands.

 The nightlife at Sairee Beach is always buzzing and it’s the best place to be on the island for all things happening!

-Night markets, streetside food vendors and beach bars line the streets and I guarantee you will be far from bored during a night out on Sairee Beach.
+Night markets, streetside food vendors, and beach bars line the streets and I guarantee you will be far from bored during a night out.

 For the diving enthusiasts, all the dive shops on Koh Tao can be found here at Sairee Beach.
-Just pop your head in, say hello and organise your dives in advance.
+Just pop your head in, say hello, and organize your dives in advance.

 Full blog post: Sairee Beach Koh Tao